 - Clean the window frame with rubbing alcohol or a damp cloth.

 - Apply the tape to the window frame on the front of the molding and down around the sill, leaving a 1" border from the edge of the frame.
 Leave the paper on the tape for now.

 - Lay out the plastic sheeting and cut the plastic so that it extends a few inches beyond each side of your window's measurements.

 - Peel the paper from the tape across the top of the window.
 Hold up the plastic so that it frames the window, pull the sides taut and press the plastic sheeting onto the taped frame.
 From the top down, peel back the tape in 10" increments on each side as you work your way down the window.

 - Use a hair dryer to blow hot air on the windows and tighten the film.

 - Trim the excess film with a pair of scissors.

-While this process isn’t quite as simple as installing curtains, insulation film is fairly easy to install on small and moderately sized windows.
+While this process isn’t quite as simple as installing curtains, learning how to insulate windows for winter using insulation film is easy to do on small and moderately sized windows.
 While film is an affordable and convenient alternative to reducing your utility bills a more long-term solution would be to replace your windows.